fujitake/vantiq-related/vantiq-cloud-infra-operations/terraform_azure/readme_en.md

   ```

 - Create a key pair for instance access
-  - For Bastion node access
+  - For Bastion host access
   - For AKS worker node access